cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-* If one side is one of the string types, and the other side is an array, the result of the concatenation is equivalent to the application of the "join" function ({{join}}) to the string as the left hand side and the array as the right hand side.
+* If one side is one of the string types, and the other side is an array, the result of the concatenation is equivalent to the application of the "join" function ({{join}}) to the string as the left-hand side and the array as the right-hand side.
-  The original right hand side of the concatenation determines the string type of the result.
+  The original right-hand side of the concatenation determines the string type of the result.

-* Other type combinations of left hand side and right hand side are not valid.
+* Other type combinations of left-hand side and right-hand side are not valid.